 She just laughed, touching his cheek lightly.
 "Still as prideful as ever."

 "I wouldn't want to disappoint," Amon tilted his head with a rueful grin.
 This was to cover the fact that he was now half-yanking on his hand to try to free it.
 "Can I have my hat back?"

 "Then, at least, can I have your name?"

 The girl pursed her lips, seeming to enjoy the fact that she knew something he didn't.

 She gave a long, exaggerated sigh, and propped herself against his chair.
-"The Allagans once called me Noah.
-You may have heard of me."
+"It's me.
+Noah."

 The girl smiled, now enjoying his discomfort.